lechatthecat/laravel-soketi-broadcast-examole-by-websoket/README.md

 ```
 Then see http://localhost:8080
 You can see laravel is working on docker there.
-This page is now subscribing to "testchannel".
+That page is now subscribing to "testchannel" by websocket.

 Now you can broadcast a "TestEvent" by artisan command.
 **Open a new terminal**, then run these commands: